-To get to Port Pañuelo visitors have the option to take public bus n°20, hire a car, or get the tour with pickup included:
+To get to Port Pañuelo visitors have the option to take public bus n°20, hire a car, or book the full service tours listed below, which include pickup:

 The boats depart at 9:00 a.m.
 During the summer season there is a second excursion at 2:00 p.m.

 ‘Bariloche’s Scenic Road Trips: Short Loop and Long Loop’

 ‘Circuito Chico (Short loop) and Panoramic Point,’ a two-hour trip through the west part of Bariloche, includes stops at Pañuelo Port, San Eduardo Chapel, Tacul Village, Mount Llao Llao, Colonia Suiza, and Morenito Lake.

 All along this route there are short easy hikes.
 One of the most popular is the Lago Escondido, or ‘Hidden Lake’ walking trail.

 Another is the steep but short climb up Mount Llao Llao, and through the Arrayán (Myrtle) forest, similar to the myrtle forest found on Victoria Island.

 There is also the longer 240 kilometer Seven Lakes ‘Circuito Grande’ (Large loop) tour which winds through the lakes district all the way north to the charming town of San Martín de los Andes, the gateway to Lanín National Park.